~FOOSBALL PLAYERSMost recently locally active...

 Who is included in the Class-Point Ratings?
 As mentioned, only those players that regularly compete in the Programs events will be listed with a class rating.
 Players that are, or might become, regular participants may eventually show up in the ratings list.
 Players may request inclusion.
 Officially appointed tournament directors ultimately determine the appropriate rating that is declared and then eventually listed in the system.
 From that point adjustments are made as determined appropriate according to ability potential and performances during competition which is subject to an adjustment at any time during competition, but only by an officially appointed event director.
 A collection of guidelines have been established and included below that are considering when a players class rating is declared and/or adjusted.

-THE HANDICAP TOURNAMENT
+THE SPOT-IN-ADVANCE TOURNAMENT

 The base-points for each class rating is as follows:

 C class = 10+